 The FPN team provides training and technical assistance to FPCs and groups of FPCs that wish to collaborate on local, state, regional, and tribal food policy.
 Below is a sampling of past and future trainings that we have facilitated.
 Please contact email@example.com for more information.

-Short course at the National Farm to School Network Conference, April 25, 2018 from 8 am – noon
+National Farm to School Network Conference Short course, April 25, 2018

 Food Policy Council Pre-conference, December 5, 2017